 Each of these factors can affect another, impacting your overall mental and physical wellbeing.
 They also influence how likely you are to turn to sugary foods for comfort or a pick-me-up.

 Be kind to yourself

+It is important to understand your own limits and balance when it comes to choosing what you do in busy times, including what to eat.
 If you go overboard on the sweet stuff, don’t go down the road of guilt and beat yourself up.
-Enjoy it for what it was and know that next meal, whenever that may be, can be full of healthy, nourishing, no added sugar foods!
+Your health can survive an unhealthy meal!
+Enjoy it for what it was, and know that the next meal, whenever that may be, can be full of healthy, nourishing, no added sugar whole foods!